bianich/g5-2025-website/docs/_pages/charts.markdown

 <br>

 This chart shows the intensity of user activity on the platform, measured as the number of items published per 1,000 inhabitants in each Italian region.
 Next to each bar, the percentage of sold items is also displayed.

 This chart offers a more refined view of regional behavior, filtering out demographic effects and highlighting both user engagement and sales effectiveness.

 Indeed, this visualization normalizes item volumes by population size (ISTAT data, January 2025), offering a fairer comparison across regions.

-**Campania** ranks highest in publication intensity, followed by **Sicily**, **Tuscany**, and **Lazio**.
-These regions stand out not only for their absolute numbers but also for their high engagement relative to population size.
+**Campania** ranks highest in publication intensity, followed by **Umbria e Puglia**.

-Conversely, regions like **Molise**, **Val d'Aosta**, and **Basilicata** show a much lower rate of publication per capita, consistent with the patterns observed in the previous chart.
+Conversely, regions like **Molise**, **Sardegna** and **Val d'Aosta** show a much lower rate of publication per capita, consistent with the patterns observed in the previous chart.

-The percentage label on each bar indicates how many items were actually sold.
-In some regions (e.g. Sicily, Tuscany), high activity is matched by strong sales performance, while others show lower conversion rates.

 <br>